Medicine Ball Superman exercise demonstration image

 How to Perform

-2. Simultaneously lift your arms, chest, and legs slightly off the floor.
+2. Simultaneously lift your arms with the ball, chest, and legs 6 inches off the ground.

-5. Slowly and with control, return to the starting position.
+5. Slowly lower your arms, chest, and legs back to the starting position.

 Coaching Tips